LeStahL/sointu-executable-msx/README.md

 # sointu-executable-msx
-Easy-to-use tool to create executable music using Sointu.
+Easy-to-use tool to create executable music using Sointu (https://github.com/vsariola/sointu).

 It downloads nasm, Crinkler and Sointu automatically and runs them to generate an executable from Sointu track YAML files.
 For this purpose, it contains a small x86 assembly player and wav writer.